chrisoChen/gomoku/README.md

   The player to first achieve this wins the game!

-- Built with HTML, CSS, Javascript, Bootstrap, JQuery, NodeJS, express, and socket.io.
+- Built with HTML, CSS, Javascript, Bootstrap, JQuery, NodeJS, Express, and Socket.io.

-- Program uses white and black pieces statically, lets the player choose between 3 color themes and to enter a new username, stores themes and username in cookies.
+- Program uses white and black pieces statically, lets the player to have the option of choosing 3 color themes and a new user name.
+The users selected color theme and username are stored in cookies.

-- Note: Small bug where first row buttons are hard to click and unpressable on corners.
-I have no idea how to fix it.
+- Note: Small bug where first row buttons are hard to click and unpressable on corners, because of the placement of the Bootstrap buttons.
 Random join may also be buggy but tested and should work.

 Instructions:
-- Download the necessary packages with npm install: must install socket.io and express to run.
+- Download the necessary packages with npm install: must install Socket.io and Express to run.

 - cd into gomoku directory, and run node server.js to start the server side